CYarros10/composer-workload-simulator/README.md

 ## Notes

-1. There may be inefficiencies in the dags or inaccuracies in the amount of tasks that actually get generated (usually more than specified).
+1. There may be inefficiencies in the dags (duplicate imports) or inaccuracies in the amount of tasks that actually get generated (usually more than specified).
 This is a simulation tool and not meant to be generating optimized DAGs.
 Use this to get an idea for the Composer environment size that can handle your maximum intended workload.